Podcast Booth A & B: Scheduler QR Code

 Podcast Booth - What is it?

 The Podcast Booths are a user-scheduled media production space located in Protospace, on Level 2 of the Marriott Library.
 Users are defined as current Students, Staff and Faculty at the University of Utah.
 It does require a valid Unid and password to record.
+There are two Booths to accomodate audio and media production endeavors.

 It is meant to complement the Audio Studio located in the Faculty Center, located on Level 1 of the Marriott Library.